 In fact, without keywords, SEO is meaningless.

 With all the social media boost in referral traffic and the noise that (Social media sites) drive insanely amount of traffic to publishers websites.
-Search traffic remain the best of them all and drive free targeted traffic than all social media sites combined.
+Search traffic remains the best of them all and drive free targeted traffic than all social media sites combined.

 The return on investment for search traffic out-weight that of social media sites.
 Only email marketing gives a better return on investment than SEO according to business2community in 2013.

 Search engines remain the largest drivers of targeted traffic to websites (outside of direct visit).
-And Google remain at the forefront of the search engines business with a market share of about 91.5%, leaving the rest to scramble with 9.5% – You can’t beat that!
+And Google remains at the forefront of the search engines business with a market share of about 91.5%, leaving the rest to scramble with 9.5% – You can’t beat that!

 So why not tap into this opportunity, and get your share of the traffic?